360macky/generative-manim/README.md

 ## 🚀 Concept

-**Generative Manim** is a suite of tools that allows you to create videos with Manim using LLMs (Large Language Models) like GPT-4.
+**Generative Manim** (GM) is a suite of tools that allows you to create videos with Manim using LLMs (Large Language Models) like GPT-4.
 The idea is to make the process of creating videos more accessible to everyone.

 It began as a prototype of a web app that uses [GPT-4](https://openai.com/research/gpt-4) to generate videos with [Manim](https://www.manim.community).
 The idea behind this project is taking advantage of the power of GPT-4 in programming, the understanding of human language and the animation capabilities of Manim to generate a tool that could be used by anyone to create videos.
 Regardless of their programming or video editing skills.

 ## 🎒 Streamlit

-Integration of the Generative Manim with Streamlit.
+Integration of the GM with Streamlit.
 Streamlit is an open-source app framework for Machine Learning and Data Science projects.
 It allows you to create interactive web apps for your projects with minimal effort.

 ### 🛠 Core Development